fbpx

 What Should I do if I am Injured While Jaywalking?

-Drivers and pedestrians are required to share the road.
-In turn, they also share the responsibility for keeping themselves and each other safe by staying alert and abiding by traffic rules.
-If you are injured while jaywalking, or if you injure somebody who was jaywalking, it needs to be determined who was at fault, or more at fault, for the accident.
+Drivers and pedestrians must share the road.
+They also share the responsibility for keeping themselves and each other safe by staying alert and abiding by traffic rules.
+If you injure yourself while jaywalking or injure someone who is jaywalking, you must determine who was at fault or more at fault for the accident.

 Los Angeles Pedestrian Injury Lawyer

-If you get injured while jaywalking, it is more than likely that you would be found partly at fault for the accident.
-This does not necessarily mean that you will not receive compensation for your injuries, but we recommend you seek professional legal help from a Los Angeles pedestrian injury lawyer to avoid being found mostly responsible.
-If you or a loved one were injured while crossing the street we invite you to contact our office at (310) 943-1171 for a free consultation.
+If you injure yourself while jaywalking, you will likely share some fault for the accident.
+This doesn’t mean you won’t receive compensation, but we recommend seeking help from a Los Angeles pedestrian injury lawyer to avoid full responsibility.
+If you or a loved one were injured while crossing the street, contact KAASS LAW (310) 943-1171 for a free consultation.

 Leave a Reply